 The Training Balance

 Successful endurance training is about finding the right balance between stress and recovery.
-Stride helps you manage this balance through three key metrics: Load (fitness), Fatigue (tiredness), and Form (readiness).
+Stride helps you manage this balance through three key metrics: Load (fitness), Fatigue (tiredness and form).

-Load represents your current fitness level.
+Load represents your current load level.
 Think of it as your “fitness bank account” - the cumulative training you’ve done over the past 42 days.
+It is NOT your fitness as other platforms suggest.
+A higher load does not equal a higher FTP.
+It’s a sign of the long term stress you are putting on your body and what your body is managing.

 How Load Works

-• Calculated from: 42-day exponentially weighted average of Training Score
+• Calculated from: a two month exponentially weighted average of Training Score

 • Increases when: You train consistently